mage2pro/stripe/README.md

 I provide a [custom payment gateway integration service](https://mage2.pro/t/917).

 ## Want to get the full rights on my extension?
-It is possible: the price depends on a extension and starts from $6.990.
+It is possible: the price depends on an extension and starts from $6.990.
 You will get free lifetime support, updates, and installation service for all your clients.

 ## Need another payment extension for Magento 2?